GigaRip/MokaRig/README.md

 # MokaRig

-A macOS virtual machine manager built on Apple's Virtualization framework.
+A macOS simple virtual machine manager built on Apple's Virtualization framework.
 It can create and run Linux virtual machines — such as Ubuntu Desktop and Ubuntu Server — as well as macOS virtual machines.